 Nightmare Fuel: Skullgirls

-- And speaking of eyes, in her Story Mode there's a sequence in which the player is treated, from Peacock's point of view, to a flashback in which one of the slave traders reaches his thumbs towards her eyes.
+- In her Story Mode there's a sequence in which the player is treated, from Peacock's point of view, to a flashback in which one of the slave traders reaches his thumbs towards her eyes.
 It ends with the screen going red and a sickening squelch.

 - In all the original character's trailers, the shot with their name and image art at the start where they say one of their own lines has a number of phrases related to the character written in the background.
 Peacock's include '-ED WITH BLO-', '-N, SPOILED AND EXTREME-', 'CARTOON CRONIES' and, highly visibly, 'PEACOCK IS DAMAGED', right next to her sharpened-teeth smile.